 Policy: Access to Sustainable Investing

-Sustainable investing continues to expand—now accounting for more than one out of every four dollars under professional management in the United States.
-The total US-domiciled assets under management using sustainable investing strategies grew to $12 trillion at the start of 2018, an increase of 38 percent since 2016.
+Sustainable investing continues to expand—now accounting for one out of every three dollars under professional management in the United States.
+The total US-domiciled assets under management using sustainable investing strategies grew to $17.1 trillion at the start of 2020, an increase of 42 percent since 2018.

 Priority Areas of Action

 ERISA & Fiduciary Duty: US SIF supports the 2015 Employment Retirement Income Security Act (ERISA) guidance that clarifies that fiduciaries of ERISA-governed pension plans need not treat commercially reasonable investments as inherently suspect or in need of special scrutiny merely because they take into consideration environmental, social or other such factors.
 The guidance assures fiduciaries that they may incorporate ESG-related tools, metrics and analyses to evaluate an investment’s risk or return or choose among otherwise equivalent investments.

 Thrift Savings Plan (TSP): Providing a sustainable investment option for federal employees allows them to have access to the same kind of investment options offered to millions of other public sector and private sector employees.
 The Thrift Savings Plan Investment Board made a unanimous decision in July 2015 to move forward with developing a mutual fund window option, which would include sustainable investment options, for the 4.7 million federal employees and military personnel served by the TSP.
 However, there remains little indication that a window option for federal employees will be launched in the near future.

 Letters and Statements